aczaldivar/MP1-TicTacToe/EXPLANATION.md

-let board = [
+The following code is an array of empty cells and the name of the array is called ‘board’. let board = [
   [null, null, null],
   [null, null, null],
   [null, null, null]
 ];
-let cells = document.querySelectorAll('td');
+We assign first player ‘X’ or and second player ‘O’ by creating a function.
+Math.random is used to determine outcome after player choice. let cells = document.querySelectorAll('td');
 function determineFirstPlayer() {
   let player1 = Math.random();